Fire Safety Tips for Every Household and Business

 Dispose of Ashes Properly

 Fireplace and wood stove ashes can remain hot for up to four days and often deceptively seem “out,” leading to fires when the ashes are disposed of.
-The safe way to handle ashes is easy: shovel them into a metal container, such as a small trash can, with a tight-fitting lid.
+The safe way to handle ashes is to shovel them into a metal container, such as a small trash can, with a tight-fitting metal lid.
 Place the container on the ground outside, away from any structures, and allow the ashes to cool for at least four days before dumping them.
 Never attempt to clean stove or fireplace ashes that may be warm with a vacuum, the airflow across the embers can create a fire in the vacuum filter.

 Inspect and Clean Your Chimney Regularly